hanh177/FlowAuth/README.md

   ➔ **JTI ensures that each token can be controlled independently and securely**.

+### 4. Why do we use Redis for Revoked Tokens?
+   - **Performance**: Instead of querying the database on every request to check if a token has been revoked, we store revoked JTIs in Redis.

+  -  **Scalability**: Redis operates in memory, offering extremely fast lookup times even at large scales.

+  - **Automatic Expiration**: When a token is revoked, its jti is stored in Redis with an expiration time equal to the remaining lifetime of the refresh token.
+After expiration, Redis automatically deletes the key — no manual cleanup is needed.
+  - **Support for Distributed Systems (Microservices)**: In a microservice architecture, different services might need to validate tokens independently.
+By storing revoked JTIs in a shared Redis instance, all services can instantly access the latest revocation data without needing centralized coordination or complex sync mechanisms.

+  ➔ **Redis ensures fast, scalable, and efficient revocation checking.**

 ## Key Features

 ### 1. User Registration (`/auth/register`)